remoteintech/remote-jobs/company-profiles/remote-garage.md

 ## Company blurb

-[Remote Garage](http://www.remotegarage.club/) is on a mission to bring your best potential regardless of what was left undiscovered, by becoming the first school in India to launch a new career.
+[Remote Garage](http://www.remotegarage.club/) is on a mission to bring out your full potential as a full-stack Go programmer.
 Sound like a worthy endeavor?
 Come join us!

 We are a community of gophers, who do programming not because we expect to get paid or get adulation from the public, but because it is fun to program.